top of page

 MY BACKGROUND

-Hi there - my name is Jordanna and I'm a dual Canadian-American aquatic ecologist and conservation scientist currently based in British Columbia, Canada.
+Hi there - my name is Jordanna and I'm a Canadian-American aquatic ecologist and conservation scientist currently based in British Columbia, Canada.
 My love for the outdoors fueled a passion to protect and conserve our natural world, and encouraged my desire to pursue a career in conservation research.
-I have had the privilege to hold a variety of conservation-focused positions across North America: from kelp forest ecologist, to professional and scientific diver, to marine fisheries biologist, my efforts have been consistently focused towards the conservation of our world's aquatic ecosystems.
+I have had the privilege to hold a variety of positions across North America: from kelp forest ecologist, to professional and scientific diver, to freshwater and marine fisheries biologist, my efforts have been consistently focused on evidence-based research in aquatic ecosystems.

 221570_10151978258640624_834799377_o.jpg

-Leading a dive on the RMS Rhone, British Virgin Islands.
+Leading a dive at the RMS Rhone, British Virgin Islands.

 kelp%20scientist_edited.jpg